-Evoo In The Courtyard is a Mediterranean inspired restaurant located in the courtyard of the historic Murray Premises Hotel, where One11 Chophouse used to be at.
+Evoo In The Courtyard is a Mediterranean inspired restaurant in St. John’s located in the courtyard of the historic Murray Premises Hotel, where One11 Chophouse used to be at.
 The interior has a nice rustic ambiance.
 It feels like you are in a cottage with stone walls and wooden beams.

-I had the great opportunity of meeting the masterminds behind the restaurant: Executive Chefs Daniel Butler (middle) and Chris Chafe (right).
+I had the great opportunity of meeting the masterminds behind Evoo: Executive Chefs Daniel Butler (middle) and Chris Chafe (right).

 Executive Chef Daniel Butler is head chef of both Evoo and The Gypsy Tea Room.